marciof/Eon/specification/language.md

 A [function](#function) that aborts the current scope or the scope associated with the given `bindings`, and returns `value` as the result.

 Unwinding is a non-local early exit of a given scope.
-Unwinding the [module](#module) (or global) scope exits the currently executing module.
+Unwinding global scope exits the currently executing program.

 ### Complexity